befort-defever-wedding/befort-defever-wedding.github.io/docs/index.markdown

 We have a registry on The Knot.
 [Click here](https://www.theknot.com/befort-defever-wedding/registry) to view the registry.

 **Notes**:
 * We are excited to see family and friends at the wedding.
-Your presence would be more special than any gift.
+Getting everyone together to celebrate the occasion is more important to us than gifts.
+Please do not feel obligated to get us anything.
-* Our reception is at an art gallery.
-We have a cash fund on the registry to support us buying a work of art from the gallery.
-This gift will be special to us and we will be sure to share photos of the purchased artwork.
+* If nothing on the registry suits your fancy, but you would still like to do something for us, please consider the cash fund to support buying a work of art from the Cider Gallery (our reception venue).
+In addition to being an event space, the Cider Gallery hosts a rotating collection of local artwork.
+We plan on purchasing a piece from the Cider Gallery for our home.
+This gift will be special to us and we will be sure to share photos of the artwork once we make our purchase.